 Does God Want Us To Break Their Wills?

-Elizabeth Esther has done a post for Rachel Hold Evens which discusses the idea that Even God Does Not Break Our Will.
+Elizabeth Esther has a post which discusses the idea that Even God Does Not Break Our Will.

 Along the same lines, The Wartburg Watch has reposted a letter from Bob Dixon explaining Why He Finally Left Sovereign Grace Ministries After 30 years.